DRC NRC IRC 2022-2027: Resilience, Peace and Economic Recovery Programme

 Result

-The main objective of the 3RCs programme is to mitigate the effects of and prevent conflicts by strengthening the multidimensional resilience of communities facing conflict, poverty, environmental degradation & climate change.
-The programme has the following three main components and results areas contributing to the overall objective: Result 1: Strengthen communities resilience to conflict.
+Original objectives from before decision to phase out: The main objective of the 3RCs programme were to mitigate the effects of and prevent conflicts by strengthening the multidimensional resilience of communities facing conflict, poverty, environmental degradation & climate change.
+The programme had the following three main components and results areas contributing to the overall objective: Result 1: Strengthen communities resilience to conflict.
 Result 2: Strengthen economic resilience and improve food and nutrition security, including for internally displaced people, and Result 3: Strengthen resilience to climate change and improve management of natural resources.
-To achieve these results, DRC and partners, will implement a triple-action that takes a HDP nexus approach to build resilience of individuals and communities to multidimensional shocks in the short, medium and long-term through an integrated and multisectoral approach that 1) meets the basic needs of populations in order to reduce the impact of conflict, 2) prevents future conflicts linked to natural resource management and 3) promotes sustainable development respectful of the environment and resilient to climate change.
-The project will aim to strengthen community systems for conflict management/prevention, increase access to judicial services and civil documentation, increased access to land, increased access to natural resources and income-generating activities.
-The programme builds on DRCs, IRCs, and NRCs joint experiences with strengthening community resilience in Mali but also in the broader sub-region.
-More so, in combining the technical and operational expertise of the three organisations, the project will support: the prevention of conflicts around agricultural resources (DRC technical lead), more inclusive processes for management of natural resources through the rule of law, increased equitable access to income-generating activities (NRC technical lead), particularly for women and young people in the target areas and increased access to water and improved nutrition (IRC technical lead).
-The programme will have a strong integration of the three cross-cutting perspectives of environment and climate, protection and gender, to take into account the challenging context in which the programme will be implemented and increased risks of protection facing target populations.
-Strong integration of conflict sensitivity will be included throughout the duration of the project.
-The project will focus on 15 municipalities in the 2 regions of Nara and Segou regions.
-These locations have been selected due to either opportunities to prevent an escalation of conflict and/or large influx of displaced people.
+To achieve these results, DRC (Danish Refugee Council) and partners, intended to implement a triple-action that takes a HDP (Humanitarian Disarmament and Peacebuilding) nexus approach to build resilience of individuals and communities to multidimensional shocks in the short, medium and long-term through an integrated and multisectoral approach that 1) meets the basic needs of populations in order to reduce the impact of conflict, 2) prevents future conflicts linked to natural resource management and 3) promotes sustainable development respectful of the environment and resilient to climate change.
+The project aimed to strengthen community systems for conflict management/prevention, increase access to judicial services and civil documentation, increased access to land, increased access to natural resources and income-generating activities.
+The programme was built on DRCs (Danish Refugee Council), IRCs (International Rescue Committee), and NRCs (Norwegian Refugee Council) joint experiences with strengthening community resilience in Mali but also in the broader sub-region.
+More so, in combining the technical and operational expertise of the three organisations, the project aimed to support: the prevention of conflicts around agricultural resources (DRC technical lead), more inclusive processes for management of natural resources through the rule of law, increased equitable access to income-generating activities (NRC technical lead), particularly for women and young people in the target areas and increased access to water and improved nutrition (IRC technical lead).
+The programme had a strong integration and focus on environment and climate, protection, conflict sensitivity and gender, tailored to respond to the increased level of risks related to protection given the challeing context.
+The project intended to focus on 15 municipalities in the 2 regions of Nara and Segou regions.
+These locations were selected due to either opportunities to prevent an escalation of conflict and/or large influx of displaced people.
 In Segou for example, the number of IDPs fleeing from large scale hostilities continue to increase.
 In Nara, at the proximity to the border with Mauretania, there are increased cross-border flows, especially of pastoralists seeking pastures for their cattle.
-To strengthen communities resilience to various shocks and prevent a further escalation of the conflicts in these regions, IRC will support 5 municipalities in the Nara region (Fallou, Njamana, Guire, Nara and Guenebe) and in the region of Segou, DRC will cover 5 municipalities (Niono, Siribala, Sebougou, Segou, Pelengana) and NRC 5 others (Markala, Cinzana, Sakoiba, Massala, Konodimini).In all the selected areas, the project will implement a standardized package of activities composed of activities related to prevention and management of conflict, food and nutrition security, information, counselling and legal affairs, water and sanitation and economic recovery.
-The programmes target the poorest and most vulnerable rural population and will reach at least 32, 580 people (20, 851 women, including 2632 girls and 11,729 men, including 1709 boys).
+To strengthen communities resilience to various shocks and prevent a further escalation of the conflicts in these regions, IRC intended to support 5 municipalities in the Nara region (Fallou, Njamana, Guire, Nara and Guenebe) and in the region of Segou, DRC were planned to cover 5 municipalities (Niono, Siribala, Sebougou, Segou, Pelengana) and NRC 5 others (Markala, Cinzana, Sakoiba, Massala, Konodimini).
+In all the selected areas, the project aimed to implement a standardized package of activities composed of activities related to prevention and management of conflict, food and nutrition security, information, counselling and legal affairs, water and sanitation and economic recovery.
+The programmes aimed to target the poorest and most vulnerable rural population and were initially foreseen to reach 32, 580 people (20, 851 women, including 2632 girls and 11,729 men, including 1709 boys).
+Adjustments made due to the decision to phase out: Given that the programme is being phased out, the originally foreseen targets had to be redesigned.
+During the reprogramming of the activities in the 2024 work plan, the three partners focused on maintaining the most impactful activities, in locations where implementation was already underway, and activities in environments conducive to contributing to potential sustainability.
+It should also be mentioned that the reprogramming of the activities and the rewriting/updating of the contribution also take time, which leaves even less time for the actual activities to take place (Appraisal of Contribution Amendment Contribution ID: 15650).

 Swedish aid in numbers and reports